johnpeart/johnpeart.github.io/src/posts/blogpost/2024-01-01-setting-goals-for-2024.md

 MMXXIV.
 The year of the Dragon.
 Twenty twenty-four.

-It's a brand new year!
-And that means it's time for a brand new set of personal goals for the year ahead.
+It’s a brand new year!
+And that means it’s time for a brand new set of personal goals for the year ahead.

 Since 2018, I've set myself some public goals at the turn of the year.
 Not *resolutions*; goals.